 - Roughly 100,000 people were hospitalized for trampoline injuries in 1999 alone.

 - The majority of trampoline injury victims are children.

 - While children are usually the victims, adults can also be injured and killed by trampoline accidents.
-The oldest victim of a fatal trampoline accident in the CPSC’s report was 43 years old.
+The oldest victim of a fatal trampoline accident in the CPSC’s report was 43.

-- Leg injuries and foot injuries are the most common type of trampoline injury.
+- Leg injuries and foot injuries are the most common type of trampoline injuries.
 Together, they are responsible for roughly four in 10 injuries caused by trampolining.
-Other commonly injuries included:
+Other common injuries included:

 The same report showed that trampoline injuries requiring E.R. treatment increased steadily throughout the nineties, climbing from about 37,550 in 1991 to nearly 99,000 by 1999.

 Unfortunately, this trend hasn’t exactly improved with time.
-A medical study published in the Journal of Pediatric Orthopaedics in 2014 estimated that close to 1 million people were hospitalized due to trampoline accidents over the period between 2002 and 2011: a yearly average of approximately 150,000 injuries.
+A medical study published in the Journal of Pediatric Orthopaedics in 2014 estimated that nearly 1 million people were hospitalized due to trampoline accidents between 2002 and 2011: a yearly average of approximately 150,000 injuries.